-Japan had its own variation of Tsu’ Chu called Kemari.
+Japan had its variation of Tsu’ Chu called Kemari.
 Kemari originated 500-600 years later than its Chinese inspiration and is played even today.

-In this game, several players would stand in a circle and would kick the ball in the air, not allowing it to touch the ground.
+In this game, several players would stand in a circle and kick the ball in the air, not allowing it to touch the ground.
 This might be where juggling in soccer comes from.
 Kemari had no element of possession or competition, unlike the Chinese Tsu’ Chu.

 Greece and Rome

 The Greeks played episkyros – a game that resembles modern rugby.
-In this game, two teams of 12-14 players each had to force the ball over the opponent’s boundary lines.
+In this game, two teams of 12-14 players had to force the ball over the opponent’s boundary lines.

 The Formation Of Modern Soccer In Britain